High Holiday Appeal

 Room for Young Children

 Mishkan Torah does not provide babysitting for the High Holidays.
 There will, however, be a classroom with toys available for young children supervised by their parents another responsible adult.
 The classroom will be available on both days of Rosh Hashannah and on Yom Kippur from 10:00 A.M. to 1:30 P.M.
-A light snack will be provided in coordination with the Junior Congregation on the first day of Rosh Hashanah and on Yom Kippur.
-To ensure that we have sufficient food, please register by phone, regular mail or by using this online request form.
+A light snack will be provided in coordination with the Family Services on the first day of Rosh Hashanah and on Yom Kippur.
+To ensure that we have sufficient food, please register by phone, regular mail or by using this online request form (Available soon)

 Yizkor Memorial Book for Members